algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technicalSpecification.md

 ### Overview

 This document is the technical specification of a project commissioned to us by ALGOSUP.
-The project consist in creating a virtual processor and it's component.
+The project consist in creating a virtual processor[^1] and it's component.

+#### Audience

+This document is intended for:

+- the different Software Engineers;
+- the QA;
+- the Project Manager;

 ### Disclaimer

-This document will not describe the assembly language and it's working, those information will be available in the [functional specification](/documents/functional/functionalSpecification.md).
+This document will not describe the assembly[^2] language and it's working, those information will be available in the [functional specification](/documents/functional/functionalSpecification.md).

 ### Content

-This document will contain the details of the compiler, the details of the interpreter, the architecture of the project as well as some pseudo code exemple of some importante function.
+This document will contain the details of the compiler[^3], the details of the interpreter[^4], the architecture of the project.

 ---